 This is an old trick and it relies on mechanical stretching.
 Take a plastic bag and put it inside your shoe.
-Make sure that the bag reaches all the way to the toe section of the cleat, and then pour water in it until it’s full.
-Close the bag by a knot or a zip.
+Make sure that the bag reaches all the way to the toe section of the cleat, and then pour water into it until it’s full.
+Close the bag with a knot or a zip.
 After this, place it in the freezer and leave it there overnight.
 The water will expand as it freezes up, and your cleats will get stretched

 out in the process.
 If you have some trouble with taking out the bags, just let the ice melt for a couple of minutes.

 It’s also possible to break in your soccer cleats by using heat without the need for hot water.

 Put on your soccer cleats and some thick socks.
 With a hairdryer set on a high setting, heat up each shoe for 5 minutes.
 It’s important to avoid holding the nozzle on one spot for too long, you can damage your cleats by doing that.
 You should just move the hairdryer slowly around the surface of the shoe, the heat will help it to stretch out.

 After you finish with the heating, keep your cleats on and walk around for 20 to 30 minutes.

 On the other hand, the steaming trick is mainly addressed to soccer teams or professional soccer players as it requires expensive equipment such as the cleatPRO steamer.